Click to join us in reducing the risk of seasonal flu!

 Long standing social and health inequities likely contribute to racial and ethnic minorities experiencing an unequal burden of severe flu outcomes.
 More can be found at the link to the Center for Disease Control below:

-Flu Vaccine InFO for Preteens and Teens
+Flu Vaccine Info for Children and Adolescents

-download additional resources
+additional information resources

 Useful Toolkits to Help Educate Communities About the Flu